 If you give someone money or property during your lifetime, you may be subject to federal gift tax.
 Most gifts are not subject to the gift tax.
 For example, there is usually no tax if you make a gift to your spouse or a qualified charity.
 If you make a gift to someone else, the gift tax does not apply until the value of the gifts given to that person is more than the annual exclusion for the year.
-The annual exclusion for tax year 2018 is $15,000 ($14,000 for tax years 2014 – 2017).
+The annual exclusion for tax year 2018 and 2019 is $15,000 ($14,000 for tax years 2014 – 2017).
 A separate annual exclusion applies to each person to whom you make a gift.
 Regardless of the identity of the recipient or the purpose of the gift (contributions to a 529 plan, to help pay for a car or to take a Nicaragua cruise), any gift of present interest which falls under the annual exclusion limit is exempt from tax.

 A gift is considered a present interest if the donee has unrestricted rights to the immediate use, possession, and enjoyment of the property or income from the property.